Israel deploys heavy police presence ahead of contentious Jerusalem march

 He said some 2,500 officers were being deployed throughout the area, both to ensure safety and to react quickly toward any potential violence.

-“We are going to deal harshly with anyone who tries to disturb the peace,” he said.
-He said past troubles were caused by a tiny minority of people, but said there there would be no tolerance for incitement or violence that could “endanger the people that are along the route or living along the route.”
+“We are going to deal harshly with anyone who tries to disturb the peace,” he said, adding that past troubles were caused by a tiny minority of people, but said there there would be no tolerance for incitement or violence that could “endanger the people that are along the route or living along the route.”

 Segal said police have been working “hand in hand” with Jewish and Palestinian community leaders to keep things peaceful.
 He also confirmed that there had been a number of pre-emptive arrests of people who were believed to be planning violent disruptions.
 He declined to elaborate.